One of Perth’s most beloved restaurants, with house-made pasta as the focal point, but also with plenty of antipasti for wine-fuelled snacking.

 Lulu La Delizia bills itself as a north Italian pasta and wine bar, but the menu extends beyond that.
 Salumi, olives and cheese kick things off, then come share dishes, such as gin-cured kingfish with celery heart, and burrata with persimmon.
 A rendition of Valvasori-Pereza’s nonna’s meatballs served on polenta, and capretto (roast goat) with stewed greens make up the larger offerings.

 Pasta is the theme here, though, with an ever-changing menu of seasonal combinations, but the tagliatelle with veal, pork and red wine ragu and saffron spaghetti with clams and spigarello are firm favourites.
 As is Valvasori-Pereza’s tiramisu ‘corretto’, a decadent slab of the classic boozy dessert that has taken on an almost mythical aura amongst regulars.

-The wine offer at Lulu La Delizia very much shadows the path of the menu, with local and mainly North Italian offerings selected by sommelier Alexander Rogers to harmonise with Valvasori-Pereza’s creations, food and wine hand in hand, as it is always done in Italy.
+The wine offer at Lulu La Delizia very much shadows the path of the menu, with local and mainly north Italian offerings selected to harmonise with Valvasori-Pereza’s creations, food and wine hand in hand, as it is always done in Italy.
 There are around 80 listings by the bottle, with an impressive proportion, around 30, available by the glass, very much emphasising that this is a wine bar as much as a it as a temple to pasta.